lorenkp/Readium/README.md

 [Details][phase-four]

-### Phase 5: Creation of toggle-able custom feed on index page (~1 days)
+### Phase 5: Creation of toggle-able custom feed on index page, write responses (~1 days)
-Selectable view on index page to see stories bookmarked, stories from followed authors.
+Tabbed view on index page to see stories bookmarked, and stories from followed authors.
+Write responses to stories.

 [Details][phase-five]